Ahmed-Elkassas/portfolio-with-nextjs/README.md

 # [🚀 Ahmed Elkassas Portfolio](https://ahmedelkassas.com)

-> 🚧 **This project is  under construction!** 🚧 Still, give it a try and don't mind [logging bugs](https://github.com/Ahmed-Elkassas/portfolio-with-nextjs/issues) along the way :)
+> 🚧 **This project is under construction for enhancement!** 🚧 Still, give it a try and don't mind [logging bugs](https://github.com/Ahmed-Elkassas/portfolio-with-nextjs/issues) along the way :)

 ## ⚒️ Technologies && Packages used